GeorgeElsham/ViewExtractor/README.md

 Extract SwiftUI views from ViewBuilder content.

+## Installation

+Follow the instructions at [Adding Package Dependencies to Your App][1] to find out how to install the Swift package.
+Use the link of this GitHub repo as the URL (`https://github.com/GeorgeElsham/ViewExtractor`).

 ## Example

 Here is an example which creates a `VStack` with `Divider()`s in between.